Stahux/MultipulseTransientAbsorption/README.md

 -time required: several minutes

 DEMO/RUN ON ACTUAL DATA
-To run an experiment, load the run_sequence.py script into Spyder, edit the parameters as needed and execute Typical run time: 12-24h

-To preprocess data, load the preprocess.py script into Spyder IDE, edit parameters as needed and execute Typical run time: 10-60 minutes

-To prepare plots from preprocessed data, load the plot_data.py script into Spyder IDE, edit parameters as needed and execute Typical run time: several seconds
+To plot exemplary data (cut to fit into the Github file size limit), load the plot_data.py script into Spyder and execute it.
+Typical run time: <1min

 # Final comments
 Note that running experiment running scripts requires properly developed and aligned experimental setup.
 Data processing scripts can be run using experimental data available elsewhere.
-This code is shared with intenstion to explain how the experiment works and how data are processed.
+This code is shared with intention to explain how the experiment works and how data are processed.
 This code can be adapted and used to develop similar setups, and I will be happy to help you if you want do develop you own variation of this setup using this code.